Products

 When the teams focus on the process, it invites more collaboration and efficiency.
 For example, the subcontractor works with the entire team when determining the design, forwarding the design to the general contractor, who then determines if the design is ideal for the project.

 In Lean construction, the process is always done in relation to the final product.
-So, instead of performing processes just because it’s supposed to be done that way, Lean construction involves performing processes with a definite end goal in mind.
+So, instead of performing processes just because it’s supposed to be done that way, one of the principles of Lean construction involves performing processes with a definite end goal in mind.

 Lean construction is a systematic approach.
 In these types of projects, employees work together based on different structures that were put in place to optimize certain processes.
 That way, the jobs are finished faster, and the final output is top-quality.

 The entire goal of Lean construction is to minimize waste.
 In construction projects, waste can cost the organization a lot, whether wasted materials, effort, or time.
-All the processes involved in lean construction are done to reduce waste throughout the entire project.
+All the processes involved in Lean construction and its principles are done to reduce waste throughout the entire project.
 That way, the process is made more efficient and optimized so that the entire team achieves its ultimate goal.

 Here are some of the benefits that organizations can receive by employing Lean construction in a project: